lmorg/murex/gen/root/tour.inc.md

 ## Basic Syntax

+A table for all operators and tokens can be found on the {{link "operators and tokens cheatsheet" "operators-and-tokens"}}.
+However if you are new to the shell, we recommend that you read this document first.

 ### Quoting Strings

 > It is important to note that all strings in expressions are quoted whereas